citypay/citypay-paylink-opencart/README.md

-At present, the implementation is relatively basic insofar as it only caters for instant payment card processing functionality; more sophisticated functionality including, for example, payment pre-authorisation and support for recurring payments and one-click style customer relationships are not presently supported.
+At present, the implementation is relatively basic insofar as it only caters for instant payment card processing functionality; more sophisticated functionality, as follows, is not presently supported -

+1. payment pre-authorisation;
+2. support for recurring payments;
+3. support for 'one-click' customer relationships;
+4. stores that accept more than one currency and conversion between currencies; and
+5. processing refunds on receipt of returned goods, or cancellation of orders.

-CityPay Paylink Plugin for OpenCart does not, at present, make use of the CityPay SDK for PHP (https://github.com/citypay/php-sdk)
+CityPay Paylink Plugin for OpenCart does not, at present, make use of the CityPay SDK for PHP (https://github.com/citypay/php-sdk).

 ##Version support